Medical Biochemistry 1200-1CHMBMED4

 Lectures and seminars are obligatory.
 Acceptable limit of absence is 3 lectures and 1 seminar.

-During the seminars, there will be 4 short tests on the material covering the lecture and the seminars.
+During the seminars or lectures, there will be 4 tests on the material covering the lecture and the seminars.
 In order to be admitted to the examination, one should gain a minimum 60% of points.
 In case of receiving a lower number of points, it is necessary to take a written test covering the whole material and obtain a positive mark (min.
 60% of the points).
 In the case of receiving a lower number of points, it is necessary to take a revision test in the revision session.
 In the case of an unsatisfactory grade from the re-sit examination, the student is not allowed to take the examination.

 The final examination in the subject in written form.
 To obtain a positive mark it is necessary to obtain min.
 60% of the points.